 Thus began my obsession with the subject.
 Since then I have traveled to India, Vietnam, China, and Iceland, across Europe, Canada and Mexico, and the Caribbean islands in search of migrating birds.

 Birds are a challenge to photograph.
 Fast and fleeting, they are often difficult to find and easy to lose sight of.
 I, however, enjoy the process tremendously.
 The quiet time I spend alone waiting, listening, and observing is not only an exercise of patience and awareness, but also an opportunity for introspection.

-The Aves series, however, is not a scientific investigation.
-It is an ongoing exploration of how people relate to photography emotionally.
-Images often represent reality in symbols.
-Like memories and dreams, they reveal themselves in the physical world, asserting meaning into the mental activities of waking life.
-Using migratory birds as my subject, I attempt to engage the viewer through self-reflection by evoking memory, facilitating the sensation of feeling, and confronting the awareness of their own state of being.
-Photographs in this series cannot themselves explain anything.
-They are an invitation to interior exploration—of emotions, of our own sentimentality and nostalgia.
+For me, the Aves series has become an ongoing exploration of how we relate to the visual experience emotionally.
+Images represent reality in symbols.
+Like memories and dreams, they reveal themselves in the physical world, asserting meaning into the mental activities of life.
+Using birds as my subject, I attempt to engage the viewer through self-reflection by evoking memory and facilitating the sensation of feeling.
+I relish the moments in which the visual experience becomes an emotional one.